M29 Weasel: U.S. Army

-The Weasel idea was introduced in 1942, when the First Special Services Force needed transportation into Norway to knock out strategic power plants.
-The vehicle needed to move quickly and easily through the winter snows of Norway.
-It needed to be air transportable and be able to withstand the effects of being dropped by parachute and would also be able to carry arms, explosives and minimal resupply stocks.

-The Norwegian mission was cancelled and therefore the Weasel was never used for its original intention.
+The Norwegian mission was cancelled and therefore the Weasel was never used for its original purpose.
 However, as it was amphibious and could cross terrain too soft for most other vehicles, it was used widely in both Italy and on the Western Front.
-It went ashore on Normandy, it was with the U.S. Army during the breakthrough at St. Lo., the Battle of the Bulge and in the mud of the Roer and the Rhine.
-M29 was a Cargo Carrier but was also used as a command center, radio, ambulance and signal line layer.
-US soldiers soon realized the Weasel could be used as an ambulance, as it could get to places not even Jeeps could.
+In active service in Europe, Weasels were used to supply frontline troops over difficult ground when wheeled vehicles were immobilized.
+It went ashore on Normandy, it was with the U.S. Army during the breakthrough at St. Lo, the Battle of the Bulge and in the mud of the Roer and the Rhine.
+The M29 was primarily a cargo carrier, but was also used as a command vehicle, radio platform, and signal line layer.
+U.S. soldiers soon realized the Weasel could also be used as an all-terrain ambulance, as it could get to places not even Jeeps could.
 Another use was for crossing minefields, as its ground pressure was often too low to set off anti-tank mines.

-The reliability of the vehicle when used in the European summer and during long road trips was the subject of consternation among Allied troops to whom they were assigned.
-The commander of the 87th Chemical Mortar Battalion left the note below during their advances towards La Ferte-Mace on D+69.
+The reliability of the vehicle when used in the European summer and during long trips on hard roads was the subject of consternation among Allied troops to whom they were assigned.
+The commander of the 87th Chemical Mortar Battalion left the note below during their advances towards La Ferté Macé on D-Day+69:

-After the war, many surplus M29s were sold to allied countries (Norway, Sweden, France, etc.).
-Some M29C and M29 survived to serve in Korea, supplementing 1/4 ton 4x4 cargo vehicles in rough conditions.
-They served in Arctic and cold weather operations until retired in 1958.
+After the war, many surplus M29s were sold to allied countries such as Norway, Sweden, and France.
+The M29 and M29C also served in the Korean War, supplementing 1/4 ton 4x4 cargo vehicles in rough conditions.
+They served in Arctic and cold weather operations until finally retired by the U.S. in 1958.
 Large numbers of retired Weasels were sold off in the 1950s to civilians and municipal organizations.
 For example, 25 Weasels were loaned for the VIII Olympic Winter Games in 1960.

-US Marine Corps
+U.S. Marine Corps

 In November 1944, USMC distributed M29s to the 3d, 4th, and 5th Marine Divisions.
 They proved invaluable with its first appearance in combat on Iwo Jima.
 It also saw use on Okinawa.

 The USMC used only the non-amphibious version, but it was capable of hauling a half-ton load through sand and mud.
 Besides this they pulled trailers and artillery pieces over the terrain that wheeled vehicles could not negotiate.